 In addition, the approximating techniques to calculate the differential properties of the boundary surface sometimes are not accurate enough for extremely irregular meshes.
 On the other hand, there are techniques available to provide regular parametrization for irregular polygonal meshes.
 The differential calculation will be much easier under such parametrization.
-Thus, mesh parametrization techniques might be applied to our model for better results.
+Thus, another future work of our research will be applying mesh parametrization techniques to our model for better results.